 Security, Privacy and Compliance Information for Intercom

-Intercom engages certain onward subprocessors that may process personal data submitted to Intercom’s services.
-These subprocessors are listed below, as may be updated by Intercom from time to time:
+Intercom is a data processor and engages certain onward subprocessors that may process personal data submitted to Intercom’s services by the controller.
+These subprocessors are listed below, with a description of the service and the location where data is hosted.
+This list may be updated by Intercom from time to time:

-We adhere to the EU-US Privacy Shield Framework as set forth by the European Commission and the US Department of Commerce regarding the collection, use and retention of personal data from European Union member countries.
+We adhere to the EU-US Privacy Shield Framework and the Swiss-U.S. Privacy Shield Framework as set forth by the US Department of Commerce regarding the collection, use and retention of personal data from European Union member countries and Switzerland.
 Intercom, Inc. has certified adherence to and commits to apply the Privacy Shield Principles of Notice, Choice, Accountability for Onward Transfer, Security, Data Integrity and Purpose Limitation, Access, and Recourse, Enforcement, and Liability.

 For purposes of enforcing compliance with the Privacy Shield, we are subject to the investigatory and enforcement authority of the US Federal Trade Commission.

 For more information about the Privacy Shield, see the US Department of Commerce's Privacy Shield website located at: https://www.privacyshield.gov .
 To review our certification on the Privacy Shield list, see the US Department of Commerce's Privacy Shield self-certification list located at: https://www.privacyshield.gov/list .